 - a.
-A trained medical aid person, MOS qualified.
-This individual will be equipped with a litter, radio communication, and a complete medical aid bag, containing all required CL VIII items that have a valid expiration date. - b.
+A current qualified Combat Lifesaver (MOS immaterial).
+This individual will be equipped with a litter, radio communication, and a Combat Lifesaver (CLS) aid-bag, containing all required CL VIII items that have a valid expiration date. - b.
 A dedicated medical evacuation vehicle, capable of transporting a litter, and properly equipped, and with a current PMCS.
-Medical aid personnel assigned to these ranges, along with the supporting medical vehicle, will not be used for any other duty.
+CLS personnel assigned to these ranges, along with the supporting medical vehicle, will not be used for any other duty.